 In general, derivatives are not suitable for most investors.
-How many strategies did we discuss that involve unlimited or significant risk?
-Even if the maximum loss is the premium, that’s still incredibly risky.
-Regardless, we’ll discuss a few suitable option strategies for conservative and risk-averse investors.
+Many derivatives strategies involve unlimited or otherwise significant risk.
+Even when the maximum loss is limited to the premium, the investor can still lose 100% of that premium in a relatively short time.

-When an investor goes long a call or long a put as their sole option strategy, they’re seeking growth (a.k.a. capital gains, appreciation).
-As a reminder, growth occurs when an investor buys a security at a low price and sells it at a higher price.
-In many instances, these strategies are referred to as speculative.
+When an investor goes long a call or long a put as their only option strategy, they’re typically seeking growth (capital gains/appreciation).
+Growth means buying at a lower price and selling at a higher price.

 An investor purchases 3 long XYZ Sep 80 calls at $5 when the market price is $79.
 The market price rises to $120, the contracts are exercised, and the shares are liquidated in the market.